 The primary mission of this nationwide 18-center network is to conduct large clinical trials (in diverse populations of people with asthma) that will have a direct impact on patient care and asthma treatment.

 Since 1999, Nemours and the University of Florida have partnered in an ACRC research consortium that has been supported by more than $3 million in research support funding from the American Lung Association, enabling our team to make significant research contributions that advance patient care.
-Nemours Children's Specialty Care, Jacksonville, is one of only two facilities in Florida belonging to the prestigious ACRC network.
+Nemours Children's Health, Jacksonville, is one of only two facilities in Florida belonging to the prestigious ACRC network.

 Researchers at the Center for Pharmacogenetics study the relationship between individual genetics and response to treatment.
 By examining this relationship, Nemours doctors are better able to determine if a child is more likely to be at risk for developing asthma, based on his or her individual genetic code, and which treatment plans might work best.

 Pharmacogenetics is a relatively new discipline, and much of our current research efforts focus on asthma treatment, as prior studies have shown that today’s asthma drugs are effective in only about 50% of patients.
 This difference in response to asthma drugs is related to genetic variation.
 Knowledge of the genes that are responsible for the inadequate drug response will enable us to predict which drugs work best to treat asthma, ultimately creating personalized therapies.
 A personalized medical approach may be the future of medicine and will likely improve treatment for children and reduce medication side effects.